 - Make sure your doors and windows have proper locks.
 If not call Calgary Rekey.
 This is your first defence against unwanted, unlawful entry.
-Get an expert in to assess your locks and replace ones that are not adequate for safety and security.
+Get an expert to assess your locks and replace ones that are not adequate for safety and security.

 - Assess the weak points where your home could be accessed.
 Call the experts to make sure doors and windows fit properly.

-- Know your neighbours and have them lookout for unusual activity around your house while you are away.
+- Know your neighbours and have them look out for unusual activity around your house while you are away.

 What home insurance companies say:

 Home insurance companies take a different view.
 Make sure you know your policy.
-What is covered, what is not varies between companies.
+What is covered, and what is not varies between companies.
 Some common themes between companies would include:

 - Interesting how the Alberta Motor Association in their tips has “Check your Home Locks” as the top tip.
 If in doubt, call a qualified experienced company to check your home before you go.

 - How long can your home be empty?
 A home that appears to be empty is an easy target.
 Insurance companies will vary (please consult your policy) but a guide would be to every 48 hours have someone you trust to enter your home and check all is well.
-This means no water running, in the winter heating is working, all doors and windows are still locked and in good order.
+This means no water running, in the winter heating is working, and all doors and windows are still locked and in good order.